solid/webid-oidc-spec/application-workflow-detailed.md

 #### 4. Returns OP Configuration

-Regardless of the what Alice entered, the response body should be the same.
+Regardless of what Alice entered, the response body should be the same.
 The [openid-configuration](https://auth0.com/docs/protocols/oidc/openid-connect-discovery) describes everything the client will need to know to authorize with Alice's specific OP.

 Response Body:
 ```json